 Loaning Money to Family Members: Why You Should Protect Yourself

 It’s natural to want to help a loved one in a time of need.
-Whether it’s a child trying to buy their first home, a sibling going through a rough patch, or elderly parents requiring financial support, loaning money to family members can feel like the right thing to do.
+Whether it’s a child trying to buy their first home, a sibling going through a rough patch, or older parents requiring financial support, loaning money to family members can feel like the right thing to do.
 But without the right legal protections in place, what starts as a kind gesture can quickly lead to misunderstandings, disputes, and financial loss.

 At Kalde Legal, we regularly advise clients on how to navigate family loans with care, clarity, and protection—so that relationships remain strong and rights are preserved.